pervezalam777/tdd_and_bdd_demo/client/README.md

 Chrome 83.0.4103.97 (Windows 10)

 ## Design Principle
-* This application designed keeping SOLID principle in mind.
+* This application is designed keeping SOLID principle in mind.

 ## Design Patterns
-This application uses the following design pattern to some extent
+This application uses the following design patterns:
 * Inversion of Control
 * Dependency Injection
 * Builder